cosmos/sdk-tutorials/hands-on-exercise/3-cosmjs-adv/4-cosmjs-gui.md

     Be careful to leave the `"eject"` unchanged.

 See a [previous section](./1-cosmjs-objects.md) for how to set `RPC_URL` in `process.env.RPC_URL`.
-It also assumes that you have an RPC end point that runs the checkers blockchain, as explained in the previous section.
+It also assumes that you have an RPC endpoint that runs the checkers blockchain, as explained in the previous section.

 ### GUI data structures